Jobanpreet06/TRCS102-Daily-Report/README.md

 True

-Absolutely!
-Since Part 2 + Part 3 together are also very long, I’ll continue them in the same GitHub style.

 ## 2. Python Loops

 Loops allow a block of code to execute repeatedly until a condition becomes false or all elements of a sequence are processed.